Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-InternalBizAppMod.md

     * Ensure the SSDT package is installed from [here](https://msdn.microsoft.com/en-us/mt186501.aspx)
     * During this POC, we are using the Contoso Expenses application.

-# Estimated time to complete this module:
+# Estimated time to complete this module
 Self-guided

 ## Open application with Visual Studio